Jennal/goplay/README.md

 # GoPlay

-GoPlay is framework for game service, written by pure golang.
+GoPlay is a framework for game service, written by pure golang.

+# GoPlay-Client-Cpp

+[GoPlay-Client-Cpp](https://github.com/Jennal/goplay-client-cpp) is a C++ client for GoPlay.

 # The MIT License